-Was your loved one the victim of nursing home abuse?
-At Jonathan R. Brockman, P.C., we have an experienced legal team that will help you fight for the justice and compensation your family deserves.
+Was your loved one the victim of nursing home abuse in Fayetteville or the greater Atlanta area?
+At Jonathan R. Brockman, P.C., we have experienced lawyers that will help you fight for the justice and compensation your family deserves.

 Nursing homes are supposed to ensure the safety of their residents.
 There are federal and state regulations designed to protect the rights of residents and shield them from harm.
 If a nurse, doctor, or other staff member fails to fulfill their duties, and someone gets hurt, they could be held liable.

 When a loved one is harmed by another’s abusive or negligent actions, it’s devastating.
 Your family member may feel scared for their safety, and you want to find out who’s responsible for the injuries.
 Our Fayetteville nursing home abuse lawyers will assist you with that.
 When you hire us, we’ll investigate the circumstances of the abuse and take on all the legal aspects of your case.
 You’ll be able to focus on transferring your loved one to a safe facility and getting them the medical treatment they need.